parisepigenetics/bibs/_training/cluster_training_2609.md

 ssh -o PubkeyAuthentication=no username@ipop-up.rpbs.univ-paris-diderot.fr
 ```
 You won't see anything when you type your password, this is normal, don't panic!

+Once connected to the cluster, **use this terminal** for the rest of this course.

 <span>{% include icon.liquid id='exclamation-triangle' %} <b>Security warning</b></span><br>
 Never leave your computer unsupervised with your session open and iPOP-UP server connected.